Entropic Mirror Monte Carlo: Introduction

 Markov chain Monte Carlo methods provide an alternative strategy by constructing a Markov chain that admits $\target$ as invariant distribution.
 These methods avoid the need to evaluate the normalizing constant of $\target$ and enjoy strong asymptotic guarantees \citep{roberts2004general}.
 However, in practice, their performance is often hindered by poor mixing properties, especially in multimodal settings where transitions between distant regions of high probability mass are unlikely.
 Moreover, while Markov chain Monte Carlo algorithms generate asymptotically exact samples, they do not directly yield tractable proposal distributions that can be evaluated pointwise, which prevents their direct use within importance sampling frameworks.

 A promising direction to overcome these limitations consists in constructing sequences of probability measures $\{\mu_t\}_{t \in \mathbb{N}}$ that progressively approach the target distribution while enjoying explicit contraction properties.
-Recent works have shown that Entropic Mirror Descent mappings provide a principled way to define such sequences, ensuring a geometric decrease of $\kldivergence{\target}{\mu_t}$ under suitable conditions \citep{beck2003mirror,dai2016provable,korba2022adaptive}.
-However, the resulting updates are typically intractable and difficult to approximate in multimodal settings, as naive Monte Carlo approximations may fail to discover regions of high probability mass.
+Recent works have shown that Entropic Mirror Descent maps provide a principled way to define such sequences, ensuring a geometric decrease of $\kldivergence{\target}{\mu_t}$ under suitable conditions \citep{beck2003mirror,dai2016provable,korba2022adaptive,bianchi2024}.
+However, the resulting updates are often intractable and difficult to approximate in multimodal settings, as naive Monte Carlo approximations may fail to discover regions of high probability mass (see Figure \ref{fig:emd:bimodal}).

-In this paper, we propose a new adaptive importance sampling methodology, coined \emph{Entropic Mirror Monte Carlo} (\EMC).
-Our approach augments the Entropic Mirror Descent transformation with Markovian dynamics that promote exploration while preserving contraction properties.
+In this paper, we propose \emph{Entropic Mirror Monte Carlo} (\EMC) a new adaptive importance sampling methodology that augments Entropic Mirror Descent with Markovian dynamics to promote exploration while preserving contraction properties.
 The resulting mapping combines weighted samples drawn from the current proposal distribution with samples propagated through a Markov transition kernel.
 This construction yields a sequence of idealized updates that converges geometrically fast to the target distribution under mild assumptions.
 We further derive a practical stochastic implementation based on sampling, weighting and resampling steps, and demonstrate through numerical experiments that the proposed method efficiently handles challenging multimodal targets, including in high-dimensional settings.